 One of the most original, if not one of the most immediately influential, linguists of the 19th century was Wilhelm von Humboldt (he died 1835).
-His interests, unlike those of most of his contemporaries, were
+His interests, unlike those of most of his contemporaries, were not exclusively historical.

-4.41478 - Survey of Linguistic Theories: Lecture 8 6 not exclusively historical.
 Following the German philosopher Johann Gottfried von Herder (1744-1803), he stressed the connection between national languages and national character (a figment of romantic imagination, of course!)

 More original was Humboldt's theory of "inner" and "outer" form in language.
 The outer form of language was the raw material (the sounds) from which different languages were fashioned; the inner form was the pattern, or structure, of grammar and meaning that was imposed upon this raw material and differentiated one language from another.
 This "structural" conception of language became dominant, for a time at least, by the middle of the 20th century.
 He first described language as a rule-governed system which makes infinite use of finite means (Über den Dualis, 1827).